mishmetall/udacity_self_driving_car/Project_4/writeup_report.md

 ![Visualization image][image3]

+As network was trained in an end-to-end manner, it's hart to tell where is feature-extraction layer and where is layer for inferring predicted value.
+However I tried to visualize feature maps for some image.
+We can see that it mostly detects road boundaries:

+![Feature maps][image7]

 #### 3. Creation of the Training Set & Training Process

 I used data provided in project.
 However I olso played with simulator to record my own tracks and to play with second environment.